mancio/Volante-The-Gamepad/README.md

 ### Conclusion
 This project is focused to design a new kind of joystick that make pleasant the racing and flight simulation gaming experience.
 The joystick will provide a slider linear potentiometer (throttle/brake), two knobs potentiometers (up/down - left/right) and 15 buttons
-The difference from the past is the presence of _linear potentiometers_ that give the possibility to the player to be absolutely precice with the movements.
+The innovation from the past consist in the _linear potentiometers_ that give the possibility to the player to perform absolutely precise movements.

 #### Note
 Don't worry if is not totally clear....
 This project is still under development.